idem-lab/syncomat/README.md

 ## Recreate this analysis

-To recreate this analysis, you would need to be familiar with the `targets` workflow.[^2]
+To recreate this analysis, you would need to be familiar with the `targets` workflow.[^2] This pipeline also utilises `renv`.

-Make any changes necessary in the `_targets.R` file, then run `tar_make()`.
-If you’re unsure how to make your changes, the following **Methodology** section will explain each target object.

-Without any changes, it will take approximately 13 minutes[^3] to run the entire process, which will generate contact matrices for 200 countries.
+Open the `_targets.R` file, and run all lines of code under the Set-up section to load the R packages required for this pipeline.
+You can then run `tar_make()` to run the entire pipeline.

-The packages needed for this workflow are listed in the `_targets.R` file, under the heading “Set-up.”
-If you are running into issues with any of the packages on your machine, run `renv::restore()` to install the exact same versions of the packages used in this analysis.
+If you are running into issues with any of the packages on your machine, run `renv::restore()` to install the same versions of the packages used in this analysis.

+If you need more information about the pipeline, the following **Methodology** section will explain each target object.

+This pipeline takes approximately 13 minutes[^3] to run, which will generate contact matrices for 200 countries.

 ## Methodology